aenix-io/cozystack-website/content/en/docs/components.md

 Redis is the most commonly used key-value in-memory data store.
 It is most often used as a cache, as storage for user sessions, or as a message broker.
 The platform-side implementation involves a replicated failover Redis cluster with Sentinel, which is managed by the spotahome redis-operator.

+### Managed FerretDB

+FerretDB is an open source MongoDB alternative, that translates MongoDB wire protocol queries to SQL and can be used as a direct replacement for MongoDB 5.0+.
+In the Cozystack it is backed by PostgreSQL.

+### Managed Clickhouse

+ClickHouse is an open source high-performance and column-oriented SQL database management system (DBMS).
+It is used for online analytical processing (OLAP).
+In the Cozystack platform we use Altinity operator to provide Clickhouse.

 ### Managed RabbitMQ

 Widely known message broker.
 Platform-side implementation allows you to create failover clusters managed by the official RabbitMQ operator.